crownstone/bluenet/docs/TRACKABLE_PARSER.md

 #### Upload filter result packet

-A [Result](#result-code) packet is returned on this command.
+A [result code](./PROTOCOL.md#result-codes) packet is returned on this command.
 If result is not SUCCESS, no change has been made to the filter or the mesh.

 *************************************************************************